Orkney Natural History Society

 The Orkney Natural History Society was a scientific society established in 1837 on Orkney, Scotland by Rev. William Stobbs, and Rev. William Clouston, L.L.D.

 It was one of many provincial naturalist societies to emerge in Victorian Britain.
 Their role in contributing knowledge, collecting specimens, and fostering cultures of scientific inquiry outside the metropolitan centers is now widely recognized by historians of science.

 Founding

-The Orkney Natural History Society was established on the 28th of December 1837 at Stromness, Orkney.
+The Orkney Natural History Society was established on 28 December 1837 at Stromness, Orkney.
 Its first Annual Report stated that the society aimed at 'investigating the Natural History and Antiquities' of Orkney county, 'promoting of natural science by the support of a museum', and 'stimulating the inhabitants of these islands to study of the Almighty's works'.
 It organised public lectures and excursions and founded the Stromness Museum, which is still in existence today.

 By 1838, the society's collection of specimens included 100 fossil fish, 400 minerals, 60 specimens of birds, 200 eggs, and 600 land plants.